Close

 Safe Social Media Apps for Kids

-Social networking can be an incredible tool for children to keep in touch with friends and family, stay informed, play games, and even express themselves.
+Social media apps for kids can be an incredible tool for children to keep in touch with friends and family, stay informed, play games, and even express themselves.
 However, there are a lot of potential risks associated with its use.
-For children under the age of 12, parents must select a safe social media app that provides befitting content for their child’s development and protects them from any inappropriate content that they might be exposed to, and make sure we as parents have adequate control over what our children view or share online.
+For children under the age of 12, parents must select a safe social media app that provides befitting content for their child’s development and protects them from any inappropriate or explicit content that they might be exposed to, and make sure we as parents have adequate control over what our children view or share online.

 Want to avoid dangerous apps and learn which social media applications are best and safest for kids?
 Read on as we explore some of the top picks.